paulw911/robot/README.md

 <p>In terms of the application, I validate each user command first, before calling any controller methods.
 Initially, I included error messages, to provide the user with clarity when incorrect inputs were entered, however I subsequently removed these as they were not included in the requirement. </p>

-<p>The Controller class (controller.rb), which is called from the toyrobot.rb application file, is 'the controller'. </p>
+<p>The Controller class (controller.rb), which is called from the toyrobot.rb application file, is 'the controller'.
+It's methods are the robot's commands.
+When an instance of the class is created, it's instance variables are a table and a robot.</p>

 <p>I used a Ruby module called Common (common.rb) to store much of the code which is 'commonly referenced' - to keep it in one place. </p>